aslpavel/async/README.txt

                 Cancel future

             Error () -> (ExceptionType, Exception, Traceback)?
-                Error or None if future is completed successfuly or not completed
+                Error or None if future is completed successfully or not completed

             IsCompleted () -> bool
                 Check if future is completed